-- 2. All statements may be submitted on our template or typed and printed by automated equipment, or submitted electronically.
-DO NOT PRINT ANY STATEMENT ON LINED PAPER. - 3.
-NOTE: Name, age and occupation at the top of the statement are not included in the word count.
+2. All statements may be submitted on our template or typed and printed by automated equipment.
+DO NOT PRINT ANY STATEMENT ON LINED PAPER.

+3. NOTE: Name, age and occupation at the top of the statement are not included in the word count.
 In addition, for voter-nominated candidates, the party preference at the top of the statement will not be included in the word count.
-The words reflected in the "occupation" field must follow the Ballot Designation Guidelines listed on pages 32 through 41 of this handbook. - 4.
-Do not underline or bold WORDS.
-All type must be uniform darkness. § 13307(b) - 5.
-Words may NOT be all CAPITAL letters.
+The words reflected in the "occupation" field must follow the Ballot Designation Guidelines listed on pages 33 through 39 of this handbook.

+4. Do not underline or bold WORDS.
+All type must be uniform darkness. § 13307(b)

+- 5. Words may NOT be all CAPITAL letters.
 All text must be uniform size. § 13307(b) - 6.
-Do not use italics or type styles to highlight portions of the statement. § 13307(b) - 7.
+Do not use italics or type styles to highlight portions of the statement. § 13307 - 7.
 Do not use different type sizes.
 All text must be uniform size. § 13307(b)

-8. Keep in mind that a 200 and 250-word statement must fit into a box (the size of a quarter page) and a 400-word statement must fit into a box (the size of a half-page).
+8. Keep in mind that a 200 and 250-word statement must fit on one quarter of a sample ballot page and a 400-word statement must fit on a half-page of a sample ballot.
 If your statement exceeds this limitation, we will be forced to adjust your format to fit in the space allowed.